#TaxTheChurches: How much do U.S. religious organizations not pay in taxes?

 The hashtag #TaxTheChurches began trending on Twitter in mid-July.

 The spark was allegations about the wealth of celebrity pastor Joel Osteen.
 But it wasn’t the first time that “tax the churches” has circulated.
-In fact it is slogan that long predates social media—Frank Zappa was singing it back in 1981 and Mark Twain expressed similar sentiments many decades before that.
+In fact, it is slogan that long predates social media—Frank Zappa was singing it back in 1981, and Mark Twain expressed similar sentiments many decades before that.

 As a sociologist of religion, I’ve long been interested in why religious institutions are exempt from certain taxes and what that means in potential lost revenue for the U.S. In 2012, I examined this issue and estimated that in total, churches in the U.S. get out of paying around $71 billion in taxes annually.